xiongchun/pangu-framework/pangu-website/README.md

 $ npm run build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service. (note: it will copy builded files to ../docs for github autodeploy)
+This command generates static content into the `build` directory and can be served using any static contents hosting service.